Weighted Null Space Fitting (WNSF): A Link between The Prediction Error Method and Subspace Identification: Introduction

-On the other hand, originating from the celebrated Ho-Kalman algorithm \cite{Ho1966effective}, subspace identification method (SIM) is known for its numerical robustness and convenient parameterization for MIMO systems.
-Although there exist many variants, including but not limited to \cite{Larimore1990canonical,Van1994n4sid,Verahegen1992subspace,Qin2005novel,Jansson2003subspace,Chiuso2007role}, most SIMs can be unified into a common framework which typically involves three steps \cite{Van1995unifying}: First, high-order models containing the system's Markov parameters are estimated using projection or least-squares regression.
-Second, these high-order models are reduced to a low-dimensional subspace using singular value decomposition (SVD), where the extended observability matrix could be found.
-Third, a balanced realization of the state-space matrices is obtained from the extended observability matrices and linear regressions.
-Despite the tremendous success of SIMs both in theory and practice \cite{Van2012subspace}, some drawbacks should be emphasized.
-First, although it has been proved that most SIMs are consistent using open-loop data \cite{Jansson1998consistency,Bauer1999consistency}, and some of them are consistent using closed-loop data \cite{Chiuso2005consistency}, the question of whether there are subspace methods that are asymptotically efficient under general settings is still unresolved some 50 years after this family of methods was introduced.
-It is generally believed that SIMs are not as accurate as PEM \cite{Qin2006overview}.
-Second, it is difficult to incorporate structural information in SIMs, often resulting in black-box models.
-Some exceptions to this can be found in \cite{Yu2018identification,Yu2019constrained}.
+On the other hand, originating from the celebrated Ho-Kalman algorithm \cite{Ho1966effective}, SIMs are known for its numerical robustness and convenient parameterization for MIMO models.
+Although there exist many variants, including but not limited to \cite{Larimore1990canonical,Van1994n4sid,Verahegen1992subspace,Qin2005novel,Jansson2003subspace,Chiuso2007role,Yu2019constrained}, most SIMs can be unified into a common framework which typically involves least-squares and singular value decomposition (SVD) \cite{Van1995unifying}.
+While SIMs are appealing due to their state-space representation, which is highly convenient for estimation, filtering, prediction and control, as well as their numerical robustness, certain open problems remain unsolved.
+For instance, the question of whether there are subspace methods that are asymptotically efficient in the presence of exogenous inputs is still unresolved, even some 60 years after this family of methods was introduced.

-The primary motivation of this work is to introduce a new method for identifying linear time-invariant (LTI) systems in the state-space form.
-As indicated in the title, our method serves as a bridge between PEM and SIM, with the bridging criteria being twofold: First, it should offer performance comparable to PEM.
-Second, it should be numerically robust, leveraging the key strengths of SIM.
-Our method builds upon the foundation of existing approaches that aim to address one or more of the aforementioned drawbacks of PEM and SIM.
+The primary motivation of this work is to introduce a new method for identifying linear time-invariant (LTI) systems in state-space form.
+This method serves as a bridge between PEM and SIMs: It offers statistical properties (consistency and asymptotic efficiency) matching PEM and numerical robustness comparable to SIMs.
+Our method builds upon the foundation of existing approaches that aim to address the aforementioned drawbacks of PEM and SIMs.
 We will not attempt to fully review this vast field, but we highlight some of the milestones.